Steiffj/Automated-Testing/robotframework/robotframework.md

 * The basic project I am using for a RF project contains three main folders: _Resources_, _Results_, and _Tests_.
   * _Tests_ contains the actual test scripts that are run.
   * _Results_ contains the output files that are generated when the test scripts are run.
 * For RED to write the output files to the _Results_ folder, you need to set an argument for the test script.
-Select "Run Configurations..." from the "Run" button drop-down menu.
-In the "Arguments" section at the buttom of the window, add `-d results\path`.
+  * Select "Run Configurations..." from the "Run" button drop-down menu.
+Switch to the "Common" tab.
+  * Under "Standard Input and Output", check "Output File".
+  * Click the "Workspace" button and select the desired Results folder.
+(You can set it anywhere in the file system instead using the "File System..." button.)
 * Alternatively, you can run the tests from the command line and supply the results directory there, e.g. `> robot -d results\path path\to\test\script.robot`.

 ## Use Cases